xrewdcbv.Png

 3. Complete your member profile with as much detail as possible.
 Pay particular attention to setting Skills check boxes that represent areas that you can offer advice either with Peer-to-Peer networking or in a Mentor-to-Mentee relationship.
 Use the Bio text box to further describe the kind of work you do.
 The content of the Bio text box is text searchable by members.

-4. In the Skills section, set the "Am I currently a Mentor?" field to Yes if you are already mentoring.
-Set the "Am I available as a Mentor?" field to Yes if you are available to assist.
-This second field enables others to find you during searches for a mentor or for Peer-to-Peer assistance.
+4. In the Skills section, set the "Am I willing to be identified as a Mentor?" field to Yes if you willing to assist others.
+This field enables others to find you during searches for a mentor or for Peer-to-Peer assistance.
+Set the "Am I currently accepting requests to mentor others?" field to Yes if you are available to assist members at this time.

 6. When a member contacts you, consider if this person’s interests, skills, location, etc. are a good match for you as a mentor.
 If you are unavailable or you don’t think it’s a good fit, please communicate this to the member.

-A. Confirm on the MAGIP website that this person is an active MAGIP member by searching for him or her in the member directory.
-If the applicant is not a member, then please inform him or her that membership in MAGIP is required.
+7. If you will be assisting this member, confirm via the MAGIP web site that this person is an active MAGIP member by searching for him or her in the member directory.
+Membership in MAGIP is required.

 Mentoring Resources